StevenBtw/AoC_2025/README.md

 > While creating the visuals for day 12, I noticed there are no edge cases where it takes a lot of backtracking to find a fit, it either fits in the first run, or stays stuck around 81% fill and keeps backtracking.
 This plot shows that the last day may have been the easiest for people that started with some EDA.
 But I think the puzzle would have been better with a distribution around the edge cases.

+> If you want to try your solution on a better distributed dataset, you can check out my [betterinput](day12\betterinput) script, this will generate a much harder version of the input that will not work [lazysolution](day12\lazysolution).

 </details>

 ## Quickstart